Fighting to Keep You Free

 Early Termination of Probation

 In certain cases, you may be eligible to have your probation, community supervision, or deferred adjudication terminated after only one-third the length of probation you originally were ordered to serve.
 My knowledge of the law and experience in criminal practice enable me to determine whether you are a likely candidate for early termination.
 If so, I will carefully craft the legal motions necessary to get you off probation or deferred adjudication and back to your normal life.
+I serve clients in Sugar Land and the rest of Fort Bend County.

 If you are in need of an attorney that can help you with your probation, contact my firm today.